xan105/node-vdf/README.md

 - translate?: boolean | object

-  translate option accepts the following obj for granular control or a boolean true/false which force all options to true/false:
+  translate option accepts the following object for granular control or a boolean which force all options to true/false:

 |name|type|default|description|
 |----|----|-------|-----------|